Jphsx/WWProceedings/editlog.md

 Jenny's comments from first draft

+	==Various changes from my proof read
+		>> reformulated introduction and motivation slightly, tried to better motivate mass measurement and make section flow better

 - as a general remark, the document is very sparse on references, especially in the introduction, section 2 and the discussion at the end

-	>>added reference to TDR
+	>> added reference to TDR in samples
 	>> added references to OPAL for xsec%
-	>> add references to lumi error and poll in discussion
+	>> added references to lumi error and poll in discussion
 	>> added reference to pythia6 --
-	>> add reference to OL for TDR
+	>> added reference to OL for TDR
 	>> added reference to TaJet in conclusions

 - for Fig 5, Sec 3.2 (detector) and Sec 3.3 (software and MC samples) cite IDR.
 Especially for the MC, explicitly say that you're using samples produced